-But as a beginner, you need to choose one to get started.
-And whichever you choose between a truggy or a buggy.
-That will define mostly how you advance into the field.
+As a beginner, you need to choose one to get started between a truggy or a buggy.
+This will define mostly how you advance into the field.

 In terms of power, there are nitro rc truggy vs buggy and e buggy vs truggy.
 But the main differences are the same in both places.